 Doing it yourself

 By now, you will have already made a preliminary decision on this point and may be giving it a go doing it yourself, maybe even using a software product which helps with a small part of the overall CDD process.
-There are a number or organisations taking this approach, but many are now seeing first hand that this is a lot more time consuming than they initially anticipated and these software products only help with certain aspects of CDD.
+There are a number or organisations taking this approach, but many are now seeing first hand that this whole process is a lot more time consuming than they initially anticipated and these software products only help with certain aspects of CDD.
 They are also seeing their customers become increasingly frustrated with providing paper copies of ID information and having to follow inconsistent on-boarding processes across multiple companies.

 The regulators have made it expressly clear in recent months that they won’t be taking non-compliance lightly.
 Whilst they will likely be taking a collaborative approach and working to educate Reporting Entities, ignoring requirements will be unacceptable.
 An honest attempt to get the Customer Due Diligence right will be expected and out sourcing this to an Agent is a good way to mitigate your risk.